FBT Data Operations - Document and Data Control Specialist_WH

 • Provide excellent internal and external customer service through authoritatively written communication via email or Microsoft Teams interactions

-• Fluent in English language with the ability to express any idea without hesitation, have good vocabulary and grammar; people understand you easily (both spoken and written skills should be good).
+• Proficient in English language with the ability to express any idea without hesitation, have good vocabulary and grammar; people understand you easily (both spoken and written skills should be good).

 • Bachelor’s Degree or equivalent experience in Management or Engineering (Preferably Process, Mechanical, Electrical or Instrumentation)